moranenzo/TIPE-Contactless-Smart-Cards/exps/23 03 07 Influence of Distance on our model/report.md

 <h3>2.
 Data Collection</h3>
 <p>
-    To examine the impact of distance between the coils, I measured the amplitude of the voltage across the capacitor in the reader circuit at various distances.
-I then plotted the voltage amplitude as a function of the distance between the coils.
+    To examine the impact of distance between the coils, we measured the amplitude of the voltage across the capacitor in the reader circuit at various distances.
+We then plotted the voltage amplitude as a function of the distance between the coils.
 </p>

 <h3>3.
 Observations</h3>
 <p>
-    By analyzing the plotted data, I deduced the following information:
+    By analyzing the plotted data, we deduced the following information:
 </p>
 <ul>
   <li>Distance significantly affects the voltage amplitude, as expected.</li>